cfloress-gb-cl/final-project-bootcamp/README.md

 This REST API has a USER entity to create, list, get, update and delete a user through CURLs calls or using Postman if you will.

-The implemented Databases as repository are Mysql and MongoDB, to pick one just must set the env file in te project root.
+The implemented Databases as repository are Mysql and MongoDB, to pick one just must set the env file in the project root folder.

 ## Docs